 Valet Parking at Binion’s & Hotel Apache Cost

-As of this update in September 2021, valet parking is still not available.
+As of this update in early 2022, valet parking is still not available.
 I’ll try to update this as soon as it returns.

 When it does return, valet parking will be accessed off of Casino Center Boulevard (the street between Binion’s and the Fremont Hotel/Casino).
 It’s the same entrance as the closer self-parking garage entrance.